adamsitnik/performance/docs/regressions.md

 ![Unstable](img/regressions_unstable.png)

-**If the benchmark is unstable and it measures something from an area that you [own](https://github.com/dotnet/runtime/blob/master/docs/area-owners.md), you should investigate why and most probably rewrite it.**
+If the benchmark is unstable and it measures something from an area that you [own](https://github.com/dotnet/runtime/blob/master/docs/area-owners.md), you should investigate why it's unstable and most probably rewrite it.

+**You own the area, you own it's benchmarks ;)**

 Last but not least, it might not be clear whether there is a regression or not, like in the following [example](https://github.com/DrewScoggins/performance-2/issues/1253):